 How to use: Herbal or decaffeinated teas won’t work.
 You need the tannins from caffeinated green or black teas.
 To use tea to stop bleeding after dental work, get a green or black tea bag wet and wrap it in gauze.
 Bite down firmly but gently on the tea compress or hold it directly against the cut in your mouth for 30 minutes or more.
 To use tea to stop an outer cut from bleeding, press a dry green or black tea bag against it.
 You can hold it in place with dry gauze, using a consistent amount of pressure and elevating the cut above your heart.

 Various species of the yarrow plant are found around the world.
 They’re known as the Achillea family, said to be named after Achilles, the Trojan War hero made famous in Greek mythology.
 Legend says Achilles used yarrow to stop bleeding in wounds of his soldiers during battle.
-A 2011 study tested one type of yarrow plant to see how well it could help heal wounds in mice and rats and found that it was effective.
+A tested one type of yarrow plant to see how well it could help heal wounds in mice and rats and found that it was effective.

 How to use: Yarrow powder is made by grinding dried yarrow herb into powder.
 To use yarrow powder to stop bleeding, sprinkle the wound with yarrow powder or wet, fresh yarrow leaves and flowers, and then apply pressure and elevate the wound above your heart.

 The astringent nature of witch hazel may help stop bleeding in small nicks and cuts.
 Astringents help tighten the skin and draw it together, decrease blood supply, and promote clotting.
-More research is needed to prove astringents stop bleeding, but one 2007 study found witch hazel ointment to be an effective treatment for certain types of skin disorders.
+More research is needed to prove astringents stop bleeding, but one found witch hazel ointment to be an effective treatment for certain types of skin disorders.

 Some other astringent plants that may stop bleeding are horsetail, plantain, and rose.